reboot514128246-afk/wrapped-tokens-os/README.md

 # wrapped-tokens

-Wrapped tokens representing staked and generic assets.
+Wrapped tokens representing staked and generic assets. cbETH logo assets are in the `cbETH Logo Kit` directory.

 ## Setup